AgenticPlace/SimpleCoder/docs/DEV.md

 ```
 Beliefs: A knowledge store (BeliefSystem) holding the agent's understanding of the world, tagged with confidence and source.
 Desires: A priority queue of goals.
 The agent's primary objective is to satisfy these desires.
 Intentions: A concrete, step-by-step plan to achieve the current highest-priority goal.
-The BDIAgent uses its internal LLM to generate this plan, which is then rigorously validated before it becomes an intention.
+The BDIAgent uses its internal LLM to generate this plan, which is then rigorously validated before it becomes an intention.<br /><br />
 Pillar 2: The Sandboxed Hands (SimpleCoder)
 SimpleCoder provides the environment in which the BDIAgent's plans are realized.
 Its security model is non-negotiable.
 The Sandbox Jail